hamk-uas/preferred-tile/README.md

-Note: this preliminary release subject to change.
+Note: this preliminary release is subject to changes.

 # preferred-tile